dobrou/CsvLINQPadDriver/README.md

 * Use [CsvHelper](https://joshclose.github.io/CsvHelper) library separator auto-detection: use CsvHelper library separator auto-detection instead of internal one.
 * Ignore bad data: ignore malformed files.
 * Ignore blank lines: do not process blank lines.
-* Trim spaces around fields and/or inside quotes around fields.
+* Trim spaces: allow trimming spaces around fields and/or inside quotes around fields.
 * Allow comments: allow single-line comments - lines starting with `#` (default) will be ignored.
-* Add header with specific header column name format.
+* Header detection: detect or add header with specific column fallback name format if header could not be detected.
+  * Header detection approach: specify whether header is present or not, or how to detect it by symbols it consists of.
+  * Header column fallback name format: define generated columns names if there is no header.

 ### Memory ###